 Continuous thrust by the government to use domestically manufactured iron and steel products in government procurement.

-Restrictions on steel imports in the country on account of measures being taken by Govt. of India such as anti- dumping duty, MIP etc. would also help domestic steel production to rise.
+Restrictions on steel imports in the country on account of measures being taken by Govt. of India such as anti- dumping duty, MIP amongst others. would also help domestic steel production to rise.

-iv) NMDC being one of the agencies nominated to undertake exploration activities is investing to intensify exploration for mapping of minerals across the country, which could open new avenues for the Company to grow.
+iv) NMDC being one of the agencies nominated to undertake exploration activities is investing to intensify exploration for mapping of minerals across the country, which could open new avenues for the company to grow.

-ii) Backward integration by Steelmakers into iron ore mining through auction route will significantly shrink the market of the Company.
+i) Backward integration by Steelmakers into iron ore mining through auction route will significantly shrink the market of the Company.

 iii) Indian iron ore industry will continue to be uncompetitive on a global level due to higher rates of royalty and other levies such as DMF, NMET, Export duty etc. as well as significantly higher logistic costs.